-For the 30.3 million Americans suffering diabetes today, a study published in 2017 in the Journal of Metabolic Syndrome should provide great hope.
+A study published in Journal of Metabolic Syndrome shows diabetes can be reversed by switching to a whole food plant-based diet.
+For the 30.3 million Americans suffering diabetes today, a 2017 study should provide great hope.
 The study involved 55 diabetes patients who were put on a diet of fruit and veggies for three days.
 Their medicines were also taken away for the study to see how just the plant-based diet would impact their condition.

 Participants in the study, who represented a range of ages, demographics, diabetes type, and length of diabetes diagnosis, all experienced encouraging results after just three days on a plant-based diet.
 Biswaroop Roy Chowdhury, an Indian medical nutritionist, led the study and writes:

 “The study reported controlled blood glucose levels for 84% of patients and partially controlled levels for 16% of patients.
 Those with controlled levels could attain a healthy blood glucose range without medicines and or insulin, along with the prescribed diet in 3-days.
 Those with partially controlled levels could attain a healthy blood glucose range with less than 50% of insulin than prescribed earlier. “(Chowdhury, 2017).

 The diet that helped eliminate the need for medicine in 84% of patients included a variety of nutritious whole plant food ingredients like the ones below.
 The exact quantities of each plant foods were controlled and the patients were monitored closely over the three day study.

 Plant-Based Diet Reversed 100% of Type 1 Diabetes